btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 The information other users need to connect to your node, is already displayed at the checkout.
 Sometimes, merchants want to display their node so that their customers can connect beforehand.

 There are numerous ways to find your node information, but the easiest way to display it to others is by using Lightning Node info page.
 Go to Store > General Settings > Lightning nodes > Modify.
 At the bottom of the page, there is a "Open Public Node Page" button.
 Click on it to see the information.
-The page can be embeded into your website with `<iframe>`.
+The page can be embedded into your website with `<iframe>`.

 ![BTCPay Checkout](../img/LightningNodepPageInfo.png)

 ### Where can I find recovery seed backup for my Lightning Network wallet in BTCPay Server?

 Originally BTCPay did use `noseedbackup`, so you couldn’t backup your LN wallet or get your recovery seed.
-This was because in Lightning Network there’s was no solution for backing up funds in channels, just in your on-chain wallet.
+This was because in Lightning Network there was no solution for backing up funds in channels, just in your on-chain wallet.
-By now LND has functionality like static channel backup that depends seed presence.
+By now LND has functionality like static channel backup that depends on seed presence.
 But once again, please understand that the Lightning Network is still in an experimental phase and do not put funds into it, which you're not [willing to lose](https://www.youtube.com/watch?v=5fMv8MpzLgQ).

 #### Using LND with seed (since [`v1.0.3.138`](https://github.com/btcpayserver/btcpayserver/releases/tag/v1.0.3.138))